 Aug 25, 2008 – Aug 28, 2008 – Denver hosts the 2008 Democratic National Convention

 2008 was a big year of coming out events.
 Held in the capital of Beijing, the 2008 Olympic Summer Games were widely viewed as China’s dramatic arrival on the world stage.
 In the United States, the city of Denver had quite a coming out party of its own.
 The Democratic National Convention brought a record-setting 84,000 attendees to the Mile High City.
 Denver beat out 34 other cities who had also bid to host the convention, including Los Angeles, San Francisco, Seattle, and Washington, D.C.

 Denver was a well-known city long before the convention, but the worldwide attention helped elevate Colorado’s capital as a thriving international destination.
-Most of the event was held at the Pepsi Center, but many remember watching then US Senator Obama give his Democratic presidential nomination acceptance speech at Invesco Field (which is now called Empower Field at Mile High) in front of a crowd of 84,000.
+Most of the event was held at the Pepsi Center (now Ball Arena), but many remember watching then US Senator Obama give his Democratic presidential nomination acceptance speech at Invesco Field (which is now called Empower Field at Mile High) in front of a crowd of 84,000.

 To most observers, the 2008 DNC ran smoothly, but issues like the arrest of an ABC News reporter and a temporary prison affectionately dubbed by locals as “Gitmo on the Platte” mired the events in controversy for many.
 2008 wasn’t that long ago, but Denver has undergone a remarkable transformation since then marked by steep cost of living increases, an explosion in population, and the legalization of recreational marijuana.

 1982 – The Great American Beer Festival is founded in Boulder, Colorado